meth1337/Dota2-Mod-Red-Demonic-Pugna/README.md

 ![ss1](ss1.png)

 # NOTE!!!
-Please note that most likely that this software won't result in VAC, but there's still such possibility because it changes the game  files.
+Please note that most likely that this software will NOT result in VAC ban, <b>BUT there's still such possibility</b> because it changes the game  files.

 ---